ItsShivam05/OS-Project-Deadlock-/readme.md

 - SVG for graph visualization

 ## How to Run
-Just open `deadlock_detector.html` in any browser.
+Just open `os.html` in any browser.

 ## Project Structure
-- index.html / deadlock_detector.html — main application file
+- os.html — main application file
-- README.md — documentation
+- readme.md — documentation

 ## Developer Workflow
 - Uses Git with branches for features
 - Pull requests for merging into main
 - Multiple commits with proper messages

+# 2025-11-30T17:12:44 - Rev 1: improved project summary